 Legal assistants and paralegals are vital additions to any law firm or department.
 Both roles provide support for lawyers with case preparation and general administrative work.
-However, what’s the difference between a paralegal and a legal assistant?
+However, what’s the difference between a Paralegal and Legal Assistant?
 We’ll try to answer that question and provide you with an understanding of the similarities and differences between these two roles.
-Although there’s no legal distinction between paralegals and legal assistants, legal offices can have their own requirements for these roles and may refer to specific certifications during the screening process.
+Although there’s no legal distinction between legal researchers vs paralegals, legal offices can have their own requirements for these roles and may refer to specific certifications during the screening process.

 Paralegals can be thought of as lawyer’s assistants; they do everything from conducting research on laws and cases to drafting legal documents and compiling evidence to be used in courts.
 They help attorneys get ready for trial by drafting reports, displaying exhibits, and filing appeals with the rival counsel.
 Because of their thorough work on cases, paralegals are able to bill clients for their work, whereas legal assistants cannot.

 In addition, paralegals are able to specialize in certain areas such as criminal law, family law, real estate law, and immigration law.
 Depending on the area in which they choose to work, their duties will vary.
 Most paralegals should complete ABA-approved post-degree certification programs through professional associations such as the NFPA and NALA.
 However, unlike lawyers, paralegals do not need a secondary degree or licensing and are not subject to the same regulatory strictures.
 The demand for paralegals in the industry is projected to steadily increase.
 This is a lucrative and rewarding career choice for anyone interested in the legal field.